netcinematics/PWA-3D-WRAPPSHELL/README.md

 <hr>

-## ~TITLESCREEN.
+## ~TITLESCREEN

-Using a vanilla naming convention, we get aTitleScreen after instantiation.
-Like inheriting from SplashScreen, but not.
+Using a vanillaweb naming convention, we get aTitleScreen after instantiation.
+Like that?
+Its a little bit like inheriting from SplashScreen, but not.
 More like SEQUENCES.
-After SPLASHSCREEN completes, show lightning-fast TITLESCREEN, and with user-interaction - OPEN the media.
-Why all the trouble???
+Many SEQUENCES evolve one another.
+It is a SEQUENCE of SEQUENCES.
+That is all.
+After SPLASHSCREEN completes, show lightning-fast TITLESCREEN, with user-interaction, and OPEN the media.
+Why the middle-man???

 ### PURPOSE

 SPEED.
-It is all about speed baby: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves the Time To Interaction problem.
-It gives the highest possible Lighthouse Audit score</i>, and it serves as a PERFORMANCE-BASELINE for future performance ops.
+It is all about speed: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves the Time To Interaction problem.
+It gives the highest possible Lighthouse Audit score</i>, makes Time to Interaction quick, and makes scenes dynamically interchangable.
+Which, we think is radical.
+Not to mention, it serves as a PERFORMANCE-BASELINE for future performance ops.
+Like. +1.

 ### RESULTS